-Conjoined Twins Fast Factsa
+Conjoined Twins Fast Facts

 May 7, 2015 - Are successfully separated after 12 hours of surgery at Wolfson Children's Hospital in Florida.

-Scarlet and Ximena Torres
+Scarlett and Ximena Torres

 Born May 16, 2015, in Corpus Christi, Texas to Silvia Hernandez and Raul Torres.
-Scarlet and Ximena are connected below the waist, sharing a colon and a bladder.
+Scarlett and Ximena are connected below the waist, sharing a colon and a bladder.

 Born May 16, 2015, in Corpus Christi, Texas to Silvia Hernandez and Raul Torres.
-Scarlet and Ximena are connected below the waist, sharing a colon and a bladder.
+Scarlett and Ximena are connected below the waist, sharing a colon and a bladder.

-April 12, 2016 - Scarlet and Ximena are separated during a 12-hour procedure at the Driscoll Children's Hospital in Texas.
+April 12, 2016 - Scarlett and Ximena are separated during a 12-hour procedure at the Driscoll Children's Hospital in Texas.

 Anias and Jadon McDonald